Scientific Name

 Description

-Pachyphytum compactum 'Variegatum' is a small succulent with short, stout, often basally branched stems that holds compact rosettes of variegated and distinctively patterned leaves.
-The stems grow up to 6 inches (15 cm) long, usually upright or bend to the ground and lose their lower leaves.
-Leaves are light green to grey-white with irregular cream and yellow markings, heavy white veins, and deep purple tips when gently stressed by the full sun or cool temperatures.
+Pachyphytum compactum 'Variegatum' is an attractive small succulent with short, stout, often basally branched stems that hold compact rosettes of variegated and distinctively patterned leaves.
+The stems can grow up to 6 inches (15 cm) long, usually upright or bend to the ground and lose their lower leaves.
+The leaves are light green to grey-white with irregular cream and yellow markings, heavy white veins, and deep purple tips when gently stressed by intense sunlight or cool temperatures.

 Hardiness